bretcolloff/uServices/README.md

 # uServices
-Storage for a container based microservices experiment.
+Storage for a container based microservices experiment using Docker Toolbox and PowerShell.

 ## Overview
 This was an experimental project with the goal of developing a set of microservices as a learning experiment.
 It needed to take some input, do a few stages of processing and then post the results into ElasticSearch where some analytics could be done in Kibana.